textbook/aslack/CONTRIBUTING.md

 Thanks for your interest in aSlack!
 I really appreciate your taking the time to make it better.
 The basics for code contribution are as follows:

  - Adhere to the [Python style guide].
-Pylint checking will be enabled once [this issue] has been closed, but in the meantime you can look at the existing code to see how things are laid out.
+[Pylint] checking is enabled to keep everything neat, and you can look at the existing code to see how things have been laid out
  - Any new functionality should be reasonably well covered with automated testing (I aim for 100% coverage, but this isn't a requirement for contribution - do cover the *"happy path"*, though).